Devoxx4Kids-NPO/littil-backend/CONTRIBUTE.md

 # Contributing to Littil
 From the Devoxx4kids foundation, we want to make more children enthusiastic about the programming profession and reach and support them through schools.

-For this we are building a platform called LITTIL, with which engineers who like to give workshops can get in touch with schools and vice versa.
+For this we are building a platform called LITTIL, which enables engineers who like to give workshops to get in touch with schools and vice versa.

 ## Getting started
 First, thank you for considering contributing to LITTIL.
 You can contribute in multiple ways: